Job offer letter template

 Click the image above to access the full employment offer letter template in Juro

-Regulatory and compliance burdens, as well as time pressure, mean that offer letters often look more like an ass-covering exercise where the employer just wants to fulfill some legal obligations, cram the envelope with stuff, stick it in the post and forget it ever happened.
+However, regulatory burdens and time pressure mean that job offer letters often look more like a checklist exercise where the employer just wants to fulfill some legal obligations, cram the envelope with stuff, stick it in the post and forget it ever happened.

 Here's everything you need to know about employment offer letters, including how to write, negotiate and automate the perfect offer letter.